Services

 Service details 2: Uptime

-Displays the uptime of the service over a specified period of time.
-Users can select the time period from a dropdown.
-If the default options are insufficient, an option is available for specifying a custom time period.
-The graph displays the up- and downtime of the service for the selected time period.
-A service is considered up as long as it is in the OK state.
-This is shown in the graph with the value 1.
-Otherwise the service is considered to be down, represented in the graph by a 0.
+Displays the uptime of the service over a specified period.
+The time period can be selected from a dropdown.
+If the default options are insufficient, a custom time period can be specified.
+The graph displays the up- and downtime of the service for the selected period.
+A service is considered up as long as it is in the OK state, shown in the graph with the value 1.
+Otherwise, the service is considered down, represented by the value 0.

 SLAs

-SLAs , or Service Level Agreements, are integral for monitoring services to ensure they meet their performance requirements.
-These requirements are defined as SLOs, or Service Level Objectives, and include aspects such as expected uptime and planned downtimes for a service.
+SLAs , or Service Level Agreements, are integral for monitoring services to ensure they meet performance requirements.
+These requirements are defined as SLOs, or Service Level Objectives, and include aspects such as expected uptime and planned downtimes.
 The dependency between services and SLAs is implemented using service tags, and a single SLA can be assigned to several services.

 SLA details

-SLAs do not have a dedicated page within DataForge but can be examined by navigating to the services page and inspecting a service details page (as explained in Service Details).
-You can inspect the SLA details, by clicking the corresponding SLA link.
+SLAs do not have a dedicated section within DataForge but can be examined by navigating to the services page and inspecting a service details page (as explained in Service details).
+SLA details can be viewed by clicking the corresponding SLA link.

 SLADetails